 Gap Year Days 64 – 70

 Our visit to Venice was a little muddled.
 Some advice – if you want to stay in Venice in June, don’t try to book only a week or so out.
 Unless of course you are prepared to pay $500 per night!
 We were not.
-With a lot of searching, and the pain of swapping accomodation, we are staying in three different places during our visit.
+With a lot of searching and the pain of swapping accommodation, we are staying in three different places during our visit.